deepdivewithai/deepdivewithai/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here are some aspects of my background and interests that may be helpful in understanding my professional profile:

 🔭 I’m currently working on building a natural langauge processing model to predict customer reviews for a telecom company.